 Project:vert(s)->edge

 With this option the selected vertices are moved over an edge.
-See how its possible to project the selected vertices in Image 04, this way the vertices will be placed exactly over an edge.
+See how it’s possible to project the selected vertices in Image 04, this way the vertices will be placed exactly over an edge.

 Image04